cahl-19/lockdown-protests/README.md

 to get command line doc).
 You can get an API token for free which should be good enough for development and simple tests.

+Other configuration settings can be set via the command line or by supplying a config file.
+See doc/examples/config.yml for a usable configuration file which also includes descriptions of each parameter as comments.

 # Mongo Database

 This app requires a Mongo version 4.2 database to run.
 The included